 For more make-ahead lunch ideas, be sure to also check out my recipe for Asian Salad in a Jar.
 Incidentally, it also makes a great appetizer.

 This pasta salad mixture is made ahead and then frozen.
-In the morning put it directly from the freezer into child's lunchboxes where it will defrost before lunchtime.
-This pasta salad can also be used in different ways.
-For instance, mix it with broth or milk for a soup, mix it with tomato sauce and cheese for a pasta dish.
+In the morning, put it directly from the freezer into lunchboxes where it will defrost before lunchtime.
+Read more uses for this mix in the above post.

 - 1 (16 oz.) package of whole wheat penne or rotini